 Our publishing credits include, The Globe & Mail, British Columbia Magazine, Matador Network, Photo Comment, Alert Diver, Diver Magazine, Scuba & H2O Adventure, Sport Diver, Travel Thru History and numerous other publications.
 Jett’s photography has also graced the covers of magazines 55 times.
 Along with travel writing, we have been guest speakers at trade shows and give presentations on destinations, photography seminars and workshops.

 “Life is either a daring adventure or nothing.” ~ Helen Keller

 We are both members of the British Columbia Association of Travel Writers.
-Our work as travel writers has taken us to England, France, Italy, Austria, Germany, Switzerland, Tahiti, the Maldives, Fiji, Indonesia, Palau, Truk Lagoon, Ponape, Vanuatu, New Caledonia, Cook Islands, Hawaii, Cozumel, Baja, Bonaire, Guadeloupe, Martinique, Puerto Rico, The Bahamas, Turks & Caicos, The Philippines and Alaska.
+Our work as travel writers has taken us to England, France, Italy, Austria, Germany, Switzerland, Tahiti, the Maldives, Fiji, Indonesia, Palau, Truk Lagoon, Ponape, Vanuatu, New Caledonia, Cook Islands, Hawaii, Cozumel, Baja, Bonaire, Guadeloupe, Martinique, Puerto Rico, The Bahamas, Turks & Caicos, The Philippines, Panama, Greece, Turkey and Alaska.

 In July 2014, we were both accepted as Matador Ambassadors for Matador Network.